cfi2017/bl3-save/README.md

 **Make sure to make a backup before using this tool.
 The author takes no responsibility for any loss of progress as a result of this.**

+## Using
+Extract the files from the release into your Borderlands 3 Save directory.
+Run bl3-save.exe.